spatel333/Budget-Analyzer/README.md

     * Load:         Generate charts, graphs, & metrics to help understand the data

 ## Languages & their use
-* Bash

-Shell scripts are utilized for:
+* Bash: Shell scripts are utilized for:
     * Homebrew Installation (a lightweight package manger)
     * Python3.9 Installation
     * Creating a virtual environment (to isolate packages from global)
     * Installing packages & activating the virtual environment

-* Python

-Python3.9 is used for everything else
+* Python3.9 is used for everything else
 ## References
 * [IBM ETL](https://www.ibm.com/topics/etl)